dijasila/GPAW/doc/summerschools/summerschool22/magnetism/magnetism.rst

 Magnetism in 2D
 ===============

-This exercise investigates magnetic order in 2D.
-While, a magnetic ground state may be found for a 2D material using DFT, magnetic order at finite temperatures requires spin-orbit coupling and magnetic anisotropy.
+This exercise investigates magnetic order in two dimensions.
+While a collinear spin-density functional theory calculation might reveal that it is energetically favorable for a given 2D material to order magnetically, two dimensional magnetic order at finite temperatures also requires presence of magnetic anisotropy, usually arising from the spin-orbit coupling.

-The exercise will teach you how to extract magnetic exchange and anisotropy parameters from first principles calculations.
-It will also touch upon the Mermin-Wagner theorem and show why anisotropy is crucial for magnetic order in 2D.
-The first part shows how to calculate the Curie temperature in |CrI3|.
-In the second part you you investigate |VI2|, which has anti-ferromagnetic coupling and non-collinear order.
-In the third part you will search for a new 2D material with large critical temperature based on a database of 2D materials.
+This exercise will teach you how to extract magnetic exchange and anisotropy parameters for a localized spin model based on first principles calculations.
+It will also touch upon the Mermin-Wagner theorem and show why anisotropy is crucial in order to sustain magnetic order in two dimensions.

+In the first part of the project, you will calculate the Curie temperature of a |CrI3| monolayer.
+Afterwards, you will investigate the magnetic order in
+|VI2|, which has antiferromagnetic coupling and noncollinear order.
+Finally,
+you will finish the project by performing a search for new magnetic 2D materials with high critical temperatures based on a database of hypothetical monolayers.

 Part 1: Critical temperature of |CrI3|
 ======================================

-:download:`magnetism1.ipynb`, :download:`CrI3.xyz`

-The notebook ``magnetism1.ipynb`` shows how to set up a monolayer of |CrI3| and calculate the critical temperature
+Following the instructions in the Jupyter notebook :download:`magnetism1.ipynb` you will in this first part of the project set up a monolayer of |CrI3| (using the input file
+:download:`CrI3.xyz`)
+and calculate its critical temperature.

+The procedure will be as follows:

-* Set up a the structure and optimize the geometry of |CrI3|
+1) Set up the atomic structure and optimize the geometry of |CrI3|

-* Calculate the exchange parameter from a total energy mapping analysis
+2) Calculate the Heisenberg exchange parameters based on a total energy mapping analysis

-* Derive the instability of the magnetic ground state when anisotropy is neglected (The Mermin-Wagner theorem)
+3) Show that the magnetic ground state is thermodynamically unstable when anisotropy is neglected (The Mermin-Wagner theorem)

-* Calculate the magnetic anisotropy and critical temperature
+4) Calculate the magnetic anisotropy and estimate the critical temperature

-Part 2: Non-collinear magnetism - |VI2|
+Part 2: Noncollinear magnetism in |VI2|
 =======================================

 :download:`magnetism2.ipynb`, :download:`VI2.xyz`